Blog – Posted on Tuesday, Feb 05

 19. The Wrath & the Dawn by Renée Ahdieh

-In the land of Khorasan, people walk in fear of its Caliph: a eighteen-year-old boy named Khalid, who takes a new bride every night and executes her by sunrise.
+In The Wrath & the Dawn we visit the land of Khorasan, where people walk in fear of its Caliph: a eighteen-year-old boy named Khalid, who takes a new bride every night and executes her by sunrise.
 What Khalid does not expect is for a girl to volunteer to marry him.
 Her name is Shahrzad, and she carries a secret of her own: her best friend was Khalid’s latest victim.
 Now she’s out for revenge, but will soon discover that the palace and the Caliph are not all that they appear to be.

 20. Walk on Earth a Stranger by Rae Carson

-Lee Westfall is both blessed and cursed.
+Lee Westfall is both blessed and cursed in Walk on Earth a Stranger.
 She has the ability to sense the presence of gold nearby, whether it’s buried deep in the soft earth or laying in a rushing river.
 She could be wealthy beyond imagination but if word of her powers got out, you can imagine the number of people who would want her by their side.
 Now she must disguise herself as a boy and escape to California.
 But the road will be dangerous, for in Gold Rush-era America, hers is a dangerous secret to keep...

 21. Six of Crows by Leigh Bardugo

-In the gritty metropolis of Ketterdam, young Kaz Brekker is a criminal mastermind known as “Dirtyhands.”
+Leigh Bardugo's adult fantasy debut made a huge splash when it came on in 2019, but her roots are in YA, which she does superbly.
+Six of Crows is set in the gritty metropolis of Ketterdam, where young Kaz Brekker is a criminal mastermind known as “Dirtyhands.”
 If you need a rough job done quickly and quietly, he’s your guy.
 So when a botched drug experiment threatens a potential outbreak, Kaz and his crew are hired to retrieve the scientist responsible to prevent any information (or chemicals) from spreading.
 The scientist is being held in the Ice Court of Fjedra, which is supposed to be impenetrable; but of course, Kaz Brekker loves a challenge.

 The only problem is, he may not have banked on how much of a challenge this would be… not just to succeed, but to survive.